cf913/TicTacToe/README.md

 # Tic Tac Toe

-Initial implementation of a TicTacToe game using JQuery
+Initial implementation of a TicTacToe and Align-4 (or Connect-4) using HTML5 CSS JQuery

 ## Getting Started

-Clone this repo man.
+Clone or download this repo --> open index.html in a browser.

 ### Prerequisites